 Most of the time, we recommend permission-based emailing, and we will work with you to build your current lists to leverage both implied and express permissions.
 We are often able to build a large email list for you over time that complies with anti-spam laws, and often results in higher than average open and click-through rates.
 However, when we are dealing with a new market for your existing product or service, or perhaps a brand new product to a new target audience, we have no choice but to purchase a list of prospects from a reputable list dealer.
 Oftentimes, open rates are quite low, but effective subject lines and quality content in corporate email campaigns can often make a huge difference in results.

 In addition, we like to use a reputable email client, such as MailChimp, to host and send our corporate email campaigns.
-Not only do they have built in all the compliance features mentioned above, they also provide excellent analytics on your email campaign performance, down the exact moment your prospect opens the email and exactly which links they click.
-This makes email marketing one of the most illuminating efforts you can use to view prospect behavior.
+Not only have they built in all the compliance features mentioned above, they also provide excellent analytics on your email campaign performance, down to the exact moment your prospect opens the email and exactly which links they click.
+This makes email marketing one of the most illuminating marketing tools you can use to view prospect behavior.

 No matter what your business, when a thoughtful strategic marketing approach is used, email marketing can work.
 Effective campaigns start with effective marketing planning.
 Need more information?
 Call or email us and we’ll be happy to chat with you.